Syilx Youth Camp

 Honouring our siwɬkʷ

-The Water Forum is an annual event hosted by the ONA Natural Resources Department that works to promote and create public awareness of Syilx Okanagan People and their sacred connection to siwɬkʷ.
+Every year in recognition of World Water Day the ONA hosts a forum that focuses on various water tributaries, watersheds or bodies of water to raise awareness around the state of siwɬkʷ, water within the territory.
 One of the main goals of the Water Strategy is to improve the way water is managed within Syilx Territory and ensure that clean, flowing water is properly respected and available for all living things.
+This year the forum is focused on nx̌ʷaqʷaʔstn, Mission Creek.
+The forum will include a blend of syilx teachings, habitat restoration, and water informed collaborative conversations.